MathuraMG/IntroductionToInteractiveMedia-Spring22/Week12.md

 * P5 - in openPort callback, send a byte of information

 ## Soldering
+* Exercises :
+   * How to strip a wire
+   * using the fan
+   * using the helping hands
-* Let’s solder 2 wires together.
-Let’s solder on a PCB
+   * solder 2 wires together
+   * Let’s solder on a circuit board - LED
+   * how to add an IC on a circuit board

 * How to use a multimeter
     * To check voltage
     * To check connectivity